 June 9, 1977

 In an interview a week before the show on Chum FM with Rick Ringer, Kim says they're going to play a new song called The Party at their first show at Massey Hall.
-"We're the musicians here catching the colour of your skin," he says.
-This lyric would soon become the infamous "we're just musicians here to thin the thickness of your skin."
+"We're the musicians here catching the colour of your skin," he says (of course this lyric was the predecessor to "we're just musicians here to thin the thickness of your skin").